zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_web.md

 Refer to the following steps to push streams to the CDN:

 <a name="single"></a>
-1. The host in a channel calls the `Client.setLiveTranscoding` method to set the transcoding parameters of the media streams (`LiveTranscoding`), such as the resolution, bitrate and frame rate.
+1. The host in a channel calls the `Client.setLiveTranscoding` method to set the transcoding parameters of the media streams (`LiveTranscoding`), such as the resolution, bitrate, frame rate, background color, and watermark position.
 If you need a transcoded picture, set the picture-in-picture layout for each user in the `TranscodingUser` class, as described in [Sample Code](#sample).

    > The `Client.on("liveTranscodingUpdated")` callback occurs when the `LiveTranscoding` class updates and reports the updated information to the local host.